Lehman hearing may herald end of bankruptcy

 Lehman's wind-down plan proposes to pay out $65 billion in periodic distributions to those creditors starting in what it previously forecast would be early next year.

 After bankruptcy ends, the company will have a new board of directors, the members of which Lehman released in a court filing on Monday.
-They include executives from financial companies such as Capmark Financial Group Inc, American International Group Inc, Goldman Sachs Group Inc and Morgan Stanley.
+They include executives from financial companies such as Capmark Financial Group Inc CPMK.PK, American International Group Inc (AIG.N), Goldman Sachs Group Inc (GS.N) and Morgan Stanley (MS.N).

 They are as follows: Frederick Arnold, Robert Gifford, Thomas Knott, Sean Mahoney, David Pauker, Ronald Tanemura and Owen Thomas.